 Turns on in shallow Hatteras Inlet waters

 July fishing along North Carolina’s Cape Hatteras is subject to be just as hot as the weather.
-Schools of red drum, ranging from pups to bulls, will be patrolling the flats on the sound side of Hatteras Inlet, where anglers can sight-cast to the aggressive bait chasers.
+Schools of Hatteras redfish, ranging from pups to bulls, patrol the flats on the sound side of Hatteras Inlet, where anglers can sight-cast to the aggressive bait chasers.

-But that’s not all; an unseasonably late arrival of cobia will be available to make a July double feature.
+But that’s not all.
+An unseasonably late arrival of cobia are also available.
+This makes a July double feature.

 Whitaker, who runs Sound Bound Charters (252-305-5229), does his searching from the tower of his center console.
-The bronze color of the school is usually a giveaway, but they can also be spotted pushing water in a V-shape or busting mullet.
-Whitaker will move to intercept the school, switch off his outboard and drifts into casting range.
+The bronze color of the school is usually a giveaway.
+But they can also be spotted pushing water in a V-shape or busting mullet.
+Whitaker will move to intercept the schools of Hatteras redfish, switches off his outboard and drifts into casting range.

-Although reds can certainly be aggressive in adverse conditions, cloudy, windy days as well as low-light times like early morning and late evening make sight-fishing difficult.
+Reds can certainly be aggressive in adverse conditions.
+But cloudy, windy days and low-light times like early morning and late evening make sight-fishing difficult.
 This is when anglers can be happy that lingering cool temperatures have delayed the arrival of cobia.

-Whitaker predicts that cobia will be available in July in the deep sloughs inside Hatteras Inlet during tidal exchanges.
-He will anchor up and fan-cast a 4-rod spread of super-fresh menhaden chunks fished on 8/0 circle hooks pinned to the bottom by a 3- to 6-ounce sinker, depending on the current strength.
+Whitaker looks for cobia in the deep sloughs inside Hatteras Inlet during tidal exchanges during summer.
+He anchors up and fan-casts a 4-rod spread of super-fresh menhaden chunks fished on 8/0 circle hooks pinned to the bottom by a 3- to 6-ounce sinker, depending on the current strength.
 Because of a cobia’s size and power, he spools up with 50- to 80-pound braid and a 40- to 60-pound fluorocarbon leader.
 Anglers casting to reds will use a similar leader but can downsize to 30-pound line to get more casting distance.

 JOIN THE CLUB, get unlimited access for $2.99/month